Flows

 False value indicates that output and local variables are null.
 Use the initialize or initializeDeep functions to manually initialize variables.

-Subflow is a type of flow that encapsulates a sequence of activities or tasks within a larger flow.
+Subflow is a type of internal flow that encapsulates a sequence of activities or tasks called from within another flow.
 It represents a modular and reusable unit of work that can be invoked and integrated into other flows.
-Subflows are commonly used to modularize complex flows, promote reusability, and simplify flow design and maintenance.
+Subflows are commonly used to modularize complex logic, promote reusability, and simplify flow design and maintenance.

 REST is a type of flow that implements a Representational State Transfer (RESTful) web service endpoint.
 It defines a set of HTTP methods (GET, POST, PUT, DELETE, etc.) and corresponding request and response mappings to enable communication between client applications and the system.
 REST flows adhere to REST principles, such as statelessness, uniform interface, and resource-based interactions, and are commonly used for building web APIs and integrating with external systems.